sora-xor/sora-docs/src/pussy.md

 ## Purpose of PUSSY Tokens

-The PUSSY token is created specifically to support builders working on productive outputs and projects within the SORA ecosystem.
+The PUSSY token supports builders working on productive outputs and projects within the SORA ecosystem.

 It ensures that builders are fairly compensated for their contributions.